What Is the Purpose of a Contract?

 6. Use Microsoft Word

 Microsoft Word is one of the easiest software to use if you're ever going to make a contract.
-The fact that it's very user-friendly and that it has all the tools you could possibly need to make the document is compelling enough to make one want to use it.
+The fact that it's very user-friendly and that it has all the tools you could possibly need to make the formal document is compelling enough to make one want to use it.
 Be sure to learn how to effectively utilize the software so that you can do everything from text formatting to proper alignment without any hassle.